 One note – you’ll either love or hate the cafe’s soundtrack with its mix of western and Vietnamese pop music.
 We find it oddly entertaining.

-Why Roastery is located at 64 Ung Văn Khiêm, Bắc Mỹ Phú, Ngũ Hành Sơn, Đà Nẵng 550000, Vietnam.
+Why Roastery was located at 64 Ung Văn Khiêm, Bắc Mỹ Phú, Ngũ Hành Sơn, Đà Nẵng 550000, Vietnam.
+It has permanently closed.

 43 Factory Coffee

 A destination from the day it opened, 43 Factory serves modern coffee and beer in a setting that attracts locals, digital nomads and tourists.
 These disparate groups may initially visit to take a selfie in the striking space designed by 85 Design’s To Huu Dung, but many return to enjoy expertly crafted drinks in a modern, air-conditioned setting.

 43 Factory’s coffee-centric menu goes beyond the norm with unique options like nitro lattes served from a tap.
 The cafe also taps C-Brewmaster craft beer for those more in the mood for an adult beverage.
 Additionally, 43 Factory offers outdoor table seating nestled in a stylish moat surrounding the coffee shop.
 The outdoor tables even offer power outlets.

 Prices skew higher at 43 Factory, though they’re still lower than western prices by a longshot.
 Some people may disagree, but we’re happy to pay a bit more for quality – especially when it comes to coffee.
 We have no problem spending a bit more to enjoy coffee in 43 Factory’s breathtaking space.

 43 refers to the number that appears in Da Nang license plates.

 43 Factory Coffee is located at Lô 419, 422 đường Ngô Thì Sỹ, Bắc Mỹ An, Ngũ Hành Sơn, Đà Nẵng, Vietnam.